Changissnz/selfinterest/README.md

 For all the glories and magnificence that human expression is alleged to offer, there are certainly drawbacks.
-Also of certainty is human expression, varying from region to region around Earth, having subjective qualities that are coincidentally also some of the more revered qualities of the respective region.
+Also of certainty is human expression, varying from region to region around Earth, having subjective qualities that are coincidentally some of the more revered qualities of the respective region.